pawelszopa/django_api_menu/readme.md

 ### Endpoints:

 Public API - prevent from seeing empty menus (cards).
-Empty menu is menu without any dish
+Empty menu is menu without any dish.

 Views are permission dependant overview below (for more API urls check `swagger`)